rbq/renee-site/views/concept.md

 # Concept

 Renee is a new Rack-based library for describing web applications.
 Sinatra delivered a new simple way to think about building web applications.
-The popularity of Sinatra both as a library and as a concept shows now enduring the concept really was.
+The popularity of Sinatra both as a library and as a concept shows how enduring the concept really has been.

 Sinatra was different from Rails because the entire DSL was lightweight, easy to read and combined routing and actions into a single file.
 However, let's consider an example from Sinatra to see where we can improve upon this.

 Consider: